electricianinsomniac/STM32duino-Serial-Communication/README.md

 The software
  - It is assumed that you have the Arduino IDE installed.
 If not, refer to "Install the Arduino Desktop IDE" on the [Arduino site](https://www.arduino.cc/en/Guide/HomePage).
 If you follow the default install,
- - It is assumed that you have to install JSON library on the top
+ - It is assumed that you have to install the JSON library on the top

 ### Run the program